 What can I do to save this contract?

 Will the customer come back at a future date?

 If the champion has moved on to a new role at a different company will they purchase my product there?

 5. Understand the how Market influenced the churn

 Moving on from contract expiration, understand the conditions that are attributed to it.
 Did they go to a competitor?
 Did they lose the budget?
 Have there been changes in prices, industry standards, or regulations?
 An understanding of the market can help you understand if you are missing features from your product or if you need to adjust your pricing.

 If the customer decides to let the contract expire consider that you need to focus on offboarding them correctly.
 Does their data need to be deleted, and their IP returned?
 Review your contract to understand what this means for the close-off of the contract.

 Ensure that you fully understand the contract’s expiration terms.
 Does the contract include any penalties for non-renewal?
 Are there any obligations that extend beyond the contract’s end date?
 Did the customer need to give you thirty days’ notice?
 Being clear on these terms can help prevent any legal issues or financial liabilities.

 8. Document the Expiration Process

 Just like any other stage of contract management, it’s essential to document the expiration process.
-Record why the customer made the decision to stop using your product, how the transition was managed, and any lessons learned.
+Record why the customer decided to stop using your product, how the transition was managed, and any lessons learned.
 This documentation can provide valuable insights for future contracts.
-One of the key teams that should review this data is your product team so they can understand the customers needs for the product.
+One of the key teams that should review this data is your product team so they can understand the customer’s needs for the product.